 Once you’ve collected the above information:

-3. If your wedding is between now and May, you are likely in decision-making mode vs. wait-and-see mode.
+3. If your wedding is between now and early July, you are likely in decision-making mode vs. wait-and-see mode.
 Time is of the essence, especially if any guests will be travelling, so you may choose to send out communication to your guests without yet having a date rescheduled.
 That said, if at all possible, have your new date set before communicating with guests – it will save you a step down the line and will be appreciated by any guests who need to rebook travel!

 We know this is a stressful moment and it can be difficult to keep emotions at bay.
 The people surrounding you – your fiancé(e), your wedding party, your family and your key wedding vendors – are here to support you and guide you, and can’t wait to be part of your wedding, whenever it may be.

 If you’re in the beginning stages of research for your wedding, you may be wondering what wedding planning services you need.
 Here at Fête in France we break out our services into two categories: Full Planning services and Partial Planning services.

 Are you looking for an experienced professional to help you navigate the entire wedding planning process, from start to finish?
 Then Full Planning services are for you.
 These services generally include venue search and booking assistance, but may also start after your venue and date have been set.

 With Full Planning services, you benefit from our expert insight from day 1 to the big day.
 Our Full Planning services allow you to be the executive decision maker, ensuring that the wedding is a true reflection of who you are as a couple, and our role is to project manage, keeping an eye on timelines, budgets and the overall cohesiveness of the events.